homereadings and workshopsbooksinterviewsetcetera

 IN BRIEF

-Judith is the author of five poetry collections, two poetry chapbooks, a prizewinning memoir, and a text on writing literary memoir.
+Virginia's Apple, a collection of fourteen memoirs, will be published by OSU Press in September, 2024.
+She is the author of five poetry collections, two poetry chapbooks, a prizewinning memoir, and a bestselling text on writing literary memoir.
 The poetry books are: Long Love: New and Selected Poems, 1985–2017; The Conversation; Horses and the Human Soul; History and Geography; and Trying to be an Honest Woman.
-The chapbooks are: Lost Lands (winner of the Robin Becker Chapbook Award) and Postcard from the Bottom of the Sea.
+The chapbooks are: Lost Lands and Postcard from the Bottom of the Sea.
 She has recorded a CD of selected poems titled Harvest.
-Prose books are: Lifesaving: A Memoir (winner of the Lambda Book Award and finalist for the PEN/Martha Albrand Award for the Art of the Memoir), and Writing the Memoir: From Truth to Art, now in its 12th printing.
+Prose books are: Lifesaving: A Memoir and Writing the Memoir: From Truth to Art.
+Click here for more including reviews.

 Her work has been included in many anthologies, including The Long Journey: Pacific Northwest Poets, The Stories That Shape Us: Twenty Women Write About the West, A Formal Feeling Comes, From Here We Speak: An Anthology of Oregon Poetry, The House on Via Gombito, and Hers 3.
 Her poems and memoirs have been published in many literary journals, including Creative Nonfiction, Narrative Magazine, Prairie Schooner, Americas Review, Kenyon Review, ZYZZVA, The American Voice, Poetry London, 13th Moon, The GSU Review, Sonora Review, and The Chattahoochee Review.